 Coaching Development Programme

 This 36 hour intensive programme covers the theory and practice of coaching.
-The pre-course reading includes Life Coaching: A Cognitive-Behavioural Approach (Neenan and Dryden, 2014).
+The pre-programme reading includes Cognitive Behavioural Coaching (Neenan, 2018).
 Some of the topics covered include:

 • The definition of coaching and types of coaching